-The Spannagel cave, which is the highest located show cave of Europe, is located in area of the Hintertux Glacier.
+The Spannagel Cave, which is the highest located show cave of Europe, is located in area of the Hintertux Glacier.

-The cave was detected in 1919 by Alois Hotter, the former landlord of the Spannagelhaus mountain hut.
+The cave was detected in 1919 by Alois Hotter, the former landlord of the Spannagelhaus.
 The natural phenomenon was named after Dr. Rudolf Spannagel, the president of the Austrian tourist club from 1902-1904.
 Since 1964 the cave system has been under monumental protection, and since 1994 the cave has been opened for the public.
-The Spannagel cave is covered by the thick ice layer of the Hintertux Glacier and is located in a marble layer (crystalline lime), which is a geologic peculiarity of the Alps.
+The Spannagel Cave is covered by the thick ice layer of the Hintertux Glacier and is located in a marble layer (crystalline lime), which is a geologic peculiarity of the Alps.
 This marble layer replaces the prehistoric primary rocks and stretches from the locality of Hintertux to the Spannagelhaus mountain hut.

 Where: in the Tuxertal valley, Hintertux Glacier

-Peculiarities: the largest natural cave of Tyrol, the largest rock cave of the Central Alps and the highest located show cave of Europe
+Characteristics: the largest natural cave of Tyrol, the largest rock cave of the Central Alps and the highest located show cave of Europe